+Floods are one of the most common hazards in the United States.
+Flood effects can be local, impacting a neighborhood or community, or very large, affecting entire river basins and multiple states.
 However, all floods are not alike.
 Some floods develop slowly, sometimes over a period of days.
 But flash floods can develop quickly, sometimes in just a few minutes and without any visible signs of rain.
 Flash floods often have a dangerous wall of roaring water that carries rocks, mud, and other debris and can sweep away most things in its path.
 Overland flooding occurs outside a defined river or stream, such as when a levee is breached, but still can be destructive.
-Flooding can also occur when a dam breaks, producing effects similar to flash floods
+Flooding can also occur when a dam breaks, producing effects similar to flash floods.

 Since standard homeowners insurance doesn't cover flooding, it's important to have protection from the floods associated with hurricanes, tropical storms, heavy rains and other conditions that impact the U.S. In 1968, Congress created the National Flood Insurance Program (NFIP) to help provide a means for property owners to financially protect themselves.

 The NFIP offers flood Insurance to homeowners, renters, and business owners if their community participates in the NFIP.
 Participating communities agree to adopt and enforce ordinances that meet or exceed FEMA requirements to reduce the risk of flooding.
 It takes 30 days for flood insurance to take effect from the date of purchase and that homeowners should talk to their insurance agent about separate coverage options that may be available in addition to the National Flood Insurance Program.